zoomix/sinatra_galleria/README.md

 I don't know.
 Masochism?
 Maybe?
 That's certainly a part of it.
 It doesn't really work the way I'd like.
 But what does ever. =/

 I really wanted a simple server to show my images.
 I wanted it to work on a phone as well as on a desktop.
 And it's a right of passage for programmers.
-I sincerely belive that you're not a programmer until you've decided that you need to write your own photo album backend.
+I sincerely believe that you're not a programmer until you've decided that you need to write your own photo album backend.
 Until then you're just playing around.

 That said, I have made a bit of a mess of this code.
 I hope you're not judging me too harshly.
-I only ever get to work on it a couple of hours a year and even then I'm usually interrupted by screaming childern and spouses that (quite rightly) have opinions on how I prioritize my tasks.
+I only ever get to work on it a couple of hours a year and even then I'm usually interrupted by screaming children and spouses that (quite rightly) have opinions on how I prioritise my tasks.

 ## License
 Hah.
 Lol.
 Put it this way.
-If you read this you not entitled in any way to use this application and are soly responsible for all evil it brings your way.
+If you read this you not entitled in any way to use this application and are solely responsible for all evil it brings your way.